angular/dgeni/README.md

 To run the processors we create a new instance of `Dgeni`, providing to it an array of **Packages** to load.
 Then simply call the `generate()` method on this instance.
-The `generate()` method runs the processors asynchronously and returns a **Promise** that gets fulfulled with the generated documents.
+The `generate()` method runs the processors asynchronously and returns a **Promise** that gets fulfilled with the generated documents.

 ```js
 var Dgeni = require('dgeni');